addyosmani/backbone-fundamentals/index.md

 # Introduction

+Frank Lloyd Wright once said “You can’t make an architect.
+You can however open the doors and windows toward the light as you see it”.
+In this book, I hope to shed some light on how to improve the structure of your web applications, opening doors to what will hopefully be more maintainable, readable applications in your future.

+The goal of all architecture is to build something well - in our case, to craft code that is enduring and delights both ourselves and the developers who will maintain our code long after we are gone.
+We all want our architecture to be simple, yet beautiful.

-When writing a web application from scratch, it’s easy to feel like we can get by simply by relying on a DOM manipulation library (like jQuery) and a handful of utility plugins.
-The problem with this is that it doesn’t take long to get lost in a nested pile of jQuery callbacks and DOM elements without any real structure in place for our applications.
+When writing a web application from scratch it can be easy to feel like we can get by simply relying on a DOM manipulation library (such as jQuery) and a handful of plugins.
+The challenge with this approach is that it doesn’t take long to get lost in a nested pile of callbacks and DOM elements without any real structure in place.

+In short, you can end up with a pile of spaghetti code - code that is disorganized and difficult to follow.
+This type of code has no simple panacea, short of a rewrite that may end up costing both time and money to alleviate.
+Fortunately, there are ways to avoid this problem.

-In short, we’re stuck with spaghetti code.
-Fortunately there are modern JavaScript frameworks and libraries that can assist with bringing structure and organization to our projects, improving how easily maintainable they are in the long-run.
+Modern JavaScript MVC frameworks and libraries can assist with bringing structure and organization to our projects, improving how maintainable they are from the start.
+They build on the trials and tribulations of developers who have had to work around similar callback chaos as you have, providing solutions to many common problems by default.

+With that, in "Developing Backbone.js Applications:, I and a number of other experienced authors will take you through a journey of learning how to improve your application structure using one such MVC library - Backbone.js.

 ### What Is MVC?

-These modern tools provide developers an easy path to organizing their code using variations of a pattern known as MVC (Model-View-Controller).
+The modern JavaScript frameworks I mentioned a moment ago provide developers an easy path to organizing their code using variations of a pattern known as MVC (Model-View-Controller).
 MVC separates the concerns in an application down into three parts:

 * Models represent the domain-specific knowledge and data in an application.
 Think of this as being a ‘type’ of data you can model — like a User, Photo or Todo note.
 Models should notify anyone observing them about their current state (e.g Views).
 * Views are typically considered the User-interface in an application (e.g your markup and templates), but don’t have to be.
 They should know about the existence of Models in order to observe them, but don’t directly communicate with them.